h8d13/TERCES/README.md

 > Set a strong PIN on your key but do make sure it's still relatively easy for you to enter, since 8 attempts is the default full lock-out value.
 > Setup terces for local usage since the integration with browsers is already pretty neat, wanted to have a way to achieve the same **for local secrets.**

 See again [KEKeys/](./KEKeys/README.md) if you want to compile from scratch and understand a bit more in depth.

+>[!IMPORTANT]
-Can also see for multi-hosts installs [Portable](.github/PORTABLE.md)
+> If you're wanting to use Terces and already have registered keys please see multi-hosts installs [Portable](.github/PORTABLE.md)
+> Do not run setup again as you can keep your exisitng mappings if needed.

 ## Updates